p-bakker/rhino/docs/_docs/new_in_rhino_1.7r1.md

 ## JavaScript 1.7 features

 As of Rhino1.7R1, Rhino now supports the features of JavaScript 1.7.
-See (New in JavaScript 1.7)[en/New_in_JavaScript_1.7].
+See [New in JavaScript 1.7](en/New_in_JavaScript_1.7).
 JavaScript 1.7 supports the following features:

 - Generators and iterators
 - Array comprehensions